 Please note that due to recent weather conditions Delamere Tough 10 event parking will be at Whitefield Car Park, off the B5152.
 Please follow Tough 10 signage on arrival, and allow plenty of time as it is a short walk to the start.

 By public transport

-Delamere train station is a 5 minute walk away from the venue.
+Delamere train station is situated on the outskirts of the forest and is a 5 minute walk from the venue.

 The race will start at 11am.

 Please arrive 45 minutes before the start.
 You will need your running number that will be sent to you in the post prior to your event.